01-Introduction

 If you are looking for AI algorithms and such data scientist things, this book is not for you.

 How to use this Cookbook: This book is intended to be a starting point for you.
 It is not a training!
-I want to help you to identify the topics to look into and becoming an awesome data engineer in the process.
+I want to help you to identify the topics to look into to become an awesome data engineer in the process.

-Select a few tools you are interested in, research and work with them.
+Select a few tools you are interested in, then research and work with them.

 Don't learn everything in this book!
 Focus.